A theoretical basis for MEV: Blockchain model

-We assume a countably infinite set $\PmvU$ of \emph{actors} (ranged over by $\pmvA, \pmvB, \ldots$), a set $\TokU$ of \emph{token types} ($\tokT, \tokTi, \ldots$), and a set $\TxU$ of \emph{transactions} ($\txT, \txTi, \ldots$).
-Actors are the active entities, who exchange their assets by sending suitable transactions to the contract.
-Token types represent the exchanged assets: they can be both native cryptocurrencies (\eg, ETH, the native cryptocurrency of Ethereum) and custom tokens (\eg, WBTC, the ERC20-wrapped Bitcoins). \Wlog, we assume that tokens are \emph{fungible}, \ie individual units of the same type are interchangeable; we can model a non-fungible token (NFT) as a fungible token which is minted in a single indivisible unit.
+We assume a countably infinite set $\PmvU$ of \emph{actors} ($\pmvA, \pmvB, \ldots$), a set $\TxU$ of \emph{transactions} ($\txT, \txTi, \ldots$), and a set $\TokU$ of \emph{token types} ($\tokT, \tokTi, \ldots$).
+Actors are active entities, such as honest contract users or adversaries trying to extract MEV.
+We assume that tokens are \emph{fungible}, \ie units of the same type are interchangeable; NFTs are a special case of fungible tokens that are minted in a single indivisible unit.

-We adopt a uniform notation for sets and sequences: we use calligraphic uppercase letters for sets (\eg, a set of actors $\PmvA$), and bold calligraphic uppercase letters for sequences (\eg, a sequence of transactions $\TxTS$).
-Sequences are always finite.
+We use calligraphic uppercase letters for sets (\eg, a set of actors $\PmvA$, a set of transactions $\TxT$), and bold calligraphic uppercase for finite sequences (\eg, a sequence of transactions $\TxTS$).
+Pointwise sum of functions is denoted by $+$ and~$\sum$.

-We model the token holdings of a set of actors as a \emph{wallet} \mbox{$\wmvA \in \TokU \rightarrow \Nat$}.
-Pointwise addition and subtraction between wallets are defined as usual.
-A \emph{wallet state} \mbox{$\WmvA \in \PmvU \rightarrow (\TokU \rightarrow \Nat)$} associates a wallet to each actor.
-We write $\WmvA(\PmvA)$ for $\sum_{\pmvA \in \PmvA} \WmvA(\pmvA)$.
-A \emph{blockchain state} consists of a wallet state and a contract state (which is no further structured).
-We define contracts as transition systems between blockchain states, with transitions triggered by transactions.
+We model the token holdings of a set of actors as a \emph{wallet} \mbox{$\wmvA : \TokU \rightarrow \Nat$}, \ie, a map from token types to non-negative integers.
+A \emph{wallet state} \mbox{$\WmvA : \PmvU \rightarrow (\TokU \rightarrow \Nat)$} maps each actor to a wallet.
+We write $\WmvA(\PmvA)$ for $\sum_{\pmvA \in \PmvA} \WmvA(\pmvA)$, \ie, the pointwise addition of the wallets of the actors in $\PmvA$.
+A \emph{blockchain state} consists of a wallet state and a contract state.
+For the general results in this paper, the actual structure of contract states is immaterial, and therefore we do not specify it in~\Cref{def:contract}.
+When reasoning about specific contracts, we will make this structure explicit, including data and tokens.
+We model contracts as transition systems between blockchain states, with transitions triggered by transactions.

 \begin{defn}[Contract] A contract is a triple made of: \begin{itemize}